Congratulations on taking the initiative to secure yourself online and protect your identity! It’s a small but important step.

 Remember: As homes become “smart,” it’s more important than ever to make sure you secure your home network.

-Action Step 4: Secure Your Public Network Access
+Step 4: Secure Your Public Network Access

-A Virtual Private Network (VPN) is a means of encrypting a connection to protect any data that is transmitted online.
+A virtual Private Network (VPN) is a means of encrypting a connection to protect any data that is transmitted online.

-Recommended VPN:
+Recommended VPN

 Connecting to an unsecured network is dangerous.
 What is “unsecured”?
-Consider the wifi you connect to at an airport, coffee shop, restaurant or any other public area.
+Consider the WiFi you connect to at an airport, coffee shop, restaurant or any other public area.
 Any activity you do online while connected to these networks is risky at best and heavily discouraged.

 That’s where a Virtual Private Network (VPN) is useful.